songweizhi/Binning_refiner/README.md

 1. Accepted bin file extensions include 'fa', 'fas' or 'fasta'.
 All input bins in the same folder must have the same extension.

 1. Binning Refiner scripts are implemented in python3, please use python3 instead of python.
-These scripts have been transferred to my home directory on Katana (/home/z5039045/Binning_refiner), you can call it directly from my home directory.
+These scripts have been transferred to my scratch on Katana (/srv/scratch/z5039045/Binning_refiner), you can call it directly from my home directory.
 Any updates or bug-fix will be synchronized to this folder at first time.

 1. (Reminder) As CheckM is a memory eating program, CheckM_qsuber.py will submit one job for each input/refined bins.